-Liposuction is a common cosmetic procedure that aims to remove unwanted pockets of fat from areas of the body such as the abdomen, flanks, upper arms, hips, thighs, and elsewhere.
+Liposuction is a common cosmetic procedure that aims to remove unwanted pockets of body fat from areas of the body such as the abdomen, flanks, upper arms, hips, thighs, and elsewhere.
 Liposuction can even be performed on the face and areas of the chin and neck — for example to remove the appearance of a “double chin” (called submental liposuction).

 While countless liposuction procedures are properly performed every day across the United States, not to mention how popular liposuction in Houston is, patients still wonder: “Is liposuction safe?”

 Ahead, we’ll unpack the answer to this question.
-We’ll take a look at how risky liposuction is in general and discuss what potential complications patients should be aware of prior to undergoing this procedure.
+We’ll take a look at how risky liposuction as a surgical procedure is in general and discuss what potential complications patients should be aware of prior to undergoing this procedure.

 Is Liposuction Safe?

 Any surgery carries inherent dangers, and liposuction is no different.
 With that said, for the most part, liposuction is a generally safe procedure.
 There are rarely problems, and when issues do occur, they are almost always easily manageable.

 Why You Should Not Get Liposuction When You Have Risk Factors